mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/introduction/index.md

 ## What is cross browser testing?

-Cross browser testing is the practice of making sure that the web sites and web apps you create work across an acceptable number of web browsers.
-As a web developer, it is your responsibility to make sure that not only do your projects work, but they work for all your users, no matter what browser, device, or additional assistive tools they are using.
-You need to think about:
+Cross-browser testing is the practice of ensuring that a website works across various browsers and devices.
+Web developers should consider:

-- Different browsers other than the one or two that you use regularly on your devices, including slightly older browsers that some people might still be using, which don't support all the latest, shiniest CSS and JavaScript features.
+- Different browsers, including slightly older ones that don't support all the latest JS/CSS features.
-- Different devices with different capabilities, from the latest greatest tablets and smartphones, through smart TVs, right down to cheap tablets and even older feature phones that may run browsers with limited capabilities.
+- Different devices, from desktops and laptops, to tablets and smartphones, to smart TVs, with varying hardware capabilities.
-- People with disabilities, who use the Web with the aid of assistive technologies like screen readers, or don't use a mouse (some people use only the keyboard).
+- People with disabilities, who may rely on assistive technologies like screen readers, or use only a keyboard.

-Remember that you are not your users — just because your site works on your MacBook Pro or high-end Galaxy Nexus, doesn't mean it will work for all your users — there's a whole lot of testing to be done!
+Remember that you are not your users — just because your site works on your MacBook Pro or high-end Galaxy Nexus, doesn't mean it will work for all your users!

-> **Note:** [Make the web work for everyone](https://hacks.mozilla.org/2016/07/make-the-web-work-for-everyone/) provides more useful perspective on the different browsers people use, their market share, and related cross browser compatibility issues.
+> **Note:** [Make the web work for everyone](https://hacks.mozilla.org/2016/07/make-the-web-work-for-everyone/) discusses the different browsers, their market share, and related cross browser compatibility issues.

-We should explain a few bits of terminology here.
-To start with, when we talk about sites "working cross browser", we are really saying that they should provide an acceptable user experience across different browsers.
-It is potentially OK for a site to not deliver the exact same experience on all browsers, as long as the core functionality is accessible in some way.
-On modern browsers you might get something animated, 3D and shiny, whereas on older browsers you might just get a flat graphic representing the same information.
-As long as the site owner is happy with this, then you have done your job.
+Websites should be accessible across different browsers and devices, and to people with disabilities (e.g. screen-reader-friendly).
+A site doesn't need to deliver the exact same experience on all browsers and devices, as long as the core functionality is accessible in some way.
+For example, a modern browser might have something animated, 3D and shiny, while older browsers might just show a flat graphic with the same information.

-On the other hand, it is not OK for a site to work fine for sighted users, but be completely inaccessible for visually impaired users because their screen reader application can't read any of the information stored on it.

-Second, when we say "across an acceptable number of web browsers", we don't mean 100% of the browsers in the world — this is just about impossible.
-You can make some informed calls as to what browsers and devices your users will be using (as we'll discuss in the second article in the series — see [Gotta test 'em all?](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Testing_strategies#gotta_test_em_all)), but you can't guarantee everything.
-As a web developer, you need to agree on a range of browsers and devices that the code definitely needs to work on with the site owner, but beyond that, you need to code defensively to give other browsers the best chance possible of being able to use your content.
-This is one of the great challenges of web development.

-> **Note:** We'll cover defensive coding later in the module too.
+Also, it's just about impossible for a website to work on ALL browsers and devices, so a web developer should come to an agreement with the site owner on the range of browsers and devices where the code will work.

 ## Why do cross browser issues occur?